galeone/igor/README.md

 e = db.Notify("notification_channel", "payload 1", "payload 2", "test")
 ```

-When seding a payload, the strings are joined together.
-Therfore the payload sent with previous call to `Notify` is: `payload 1, payload 2, test`
+When sending a payload, the strings are joined together.
+Therefore the payload sent with previous call to `Notify` is: `payload 1, payload 2, test`

 ## Differences